cscsCSCScscs/pyodbc/Features-beyond-the-DB-API.md

 crsr.fast_executemany = True
 ```

 can boost the performance of `executemany` operations by greatly reducing the number round-trips to the server.

+Notes:

-Note that this feature is "off" by default, and is currently only recommended for applications running on Windows that use Microsoft's ODBC Driver for SQL Server.
+- This feature is "off" by default, and is currently only recommended for applications running on Windows that use Microsoft's ODBC Driver for SQL Server.
 (Also see [this issue](https://github.com/mkleehammer/pyodbc/issues/295) regarding fast_executemany and temporary tables.)

+- For information on using fast_executemany with SQLAlchemy (and pandas) see the Stack Overflow question [here](https://stackoverflow.com/q/48006551/2144390).

 ### Access Values By Name
 The DB API specifies that results must be tuple-like, so columns are normally accessed by indexing into the sequence (e.g. `row[0]`) and pyodbc supports this.
 However, columns can also be accessed by name: